gregsol/home/README.md

 # home
-First repository for test programs
+My repository for studying and creation some programs on Python